FAQ: Surgery Coverage under MIT Health Plans

 Whom should I speak to if I encounter problems along the way?

-For questions about medical care, contact Colleen McDonald, N.P.
+For questions about medical care, contact Colleen McDonald, NP.

 For specific questions about benefits or insurance claims, Students may contact the MIT Student Insurance Office at stuplan@med.mit.edu and employees may contact MIT Benefits at benefits@mit.edu or call 617-253-6151.